What is your story and how will you tell it?

 This is one of the most exciting performing arts around.
 It is unique in the way that it tells a story through the combination of dance, music, and theater.
 Students in this program are always developing in multiple art forms and, in doing so, create new avenues for growth and artistic exploration.

 Musical Theater is the pursuit of becoming a “triple-threat-performer” – that is, a performer that is well versed in music, dance, and acting.
 Students learn skills in performance, dance, music theory, and vocal technique and application through control and awareness of body, voice, and mind.
 It is the perfect program for students who enjoy all aspects of theater and strive to become versatile performing artists.
+Recreation Musical Theatre students will be part of the Recreational performances in January and June at The Washington State School for the Blind.

 Musical theater classes are currently offered in a recreational and focus track.
 Both recreational and focus tracks are offered for ages 7-9 and for 10+.
 The focus track takes the skills learned in Recreational Musical Theater and develops them to a deeper understanding.
 More advanced choreography, vocal lines, and character development is explored in the focus track.
 Students must have taken Recreational Musical Theater and must have the approval of the teacher through an audition process or in class observations.